-Pertussis is a vaccine-preventable childhood disease Effectiveness and Safety of Childhood Vaccination Vaccination has been profoundly effective in preventing serious disease (see Table: Case Rates of Some Diseases Preventable by Vaccines).
-Given their modest cost (particularly in comparison... read more that is increasing in incidence.
+Pertussis is a vaccine-preventable childhood disease Effectiveness and Safety of Childhood Vaccination Vaccination has been profoundly effective in preventing serious disease.
+Given their modest cost (particularly in comparison to drugs that must be taken long-term), vaccines are one of the most... read more that is increasing in incidence.
 In the US, the case rate in the 1980s was at an all-time low of about 1/100,000 population, which, by 2014, increased to about 10/100,000.
-The 2018 provisional surveillance report by the Centers for Disease Control and Prevention (CDC) reported an incidence of 4.13/100,000 (1 General references Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
-Symptoms are initially those of nonspecific... read more ).
+The 2019 surveillance report by the Centers for Disease Control and Prevention (CDC) reported an incidence of 5.7/100,000 ( 1 General reference Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
+Symptoms are initially those of... read more ).
 The increase since the 1980s is due to

 Immunity waning in previously vaccinated adolescents and adults

-Such unprotected patients may become ill; furthermore, unprotected adolescents and adults are an important reservoir for B. pertussis and are thus often the source of infection for unprotected infants < 1 year (who have had the highest increase in annual incidence and the highest case fatality rate [2 General references Pertussis is a highly communicable disease occurring mostly in children and adolescents and caused by the gram-negative bacterium Bordetella pertussis.
-Symptoms are initially those of nonspecific... read more ]).
+Such unprotected patients may become ill; furthermore, unprotected adolescents and adults are an important reservoir for B. pertussis and are thus often the source of infection for unprotected infants < 1 year (who have had the highest increase in annual incidence and the highest case fatality rate ).
 Also, virulence of outbreak strains may be increasing.

 One attack does not confer lifelong natural immunity, but secondary attacks and infections in previously vaccinated adolescents and adults whose immunity has waned are usually mild and often unrecognized.